 See Also: 10 Greatest Landmarks on Map of Kenya

-Well, several other expeditions such as “The White Nile Expedition, 2014” attempted to finds its source.
-Nonetheless, lots of controversies still exist.
-The most likely starting point is believed to be in the Central region in Africa in either Burundi or Rwanda.
+Well, several other expeditions such as “The White Nile Expedition, 2014” attempted to find its source.
+Nonetheless, due to its expansiveness and several other reasons, lots of controversies still exist.
+While the actual source remains a mystery, the most likely starting point is believed to be in the Central region in Africa in either Burundi or Rwanda.

 See Also: 11 Best Beaches in Kenya

-More Mesmerising River Nile Facts
+Mesmerising River Nile Facts

 The Nile is arguably the most famous name for the river.
 However, owing to its many tributaries and distributaries, the name will change from one region to another.
-In Sudan you may hear it being referred to as Bahr al Ghazal.
+In Sudan, you may hear it being referred to as Bahr al Ghazal.
 Downwards it will be known as Bahr el Abyad.
-In Ethiopia it starts as Bahr el Jabal before becoming Sobat.
+In Ethiopia, it starts as Bahr el Jabal before becoming Sobat.